mikejw/elib-acl/README.md

-# elib-acl

-Empathy apps ACL extension that builds on https://github.com/mikejw/elib-base (multi-user extension) using laminas/laminas-permissions-acl for the quick scaffolding of RESTful APIs that have ACL fine grain permission control and authentication with JWT.

-Docs coming soon...
+Empathy PHP Framework - ELib-ACL
+===

+ACL extension for Empathy apps using https://github.com/laminas/laminas-permissions-acl that provides scaffolding to create quick ACL “enabled” RESTful apis with JWT auth.

+This also depends on https://github.com/mikejw/elib-base and https://github.com/mikejw/elib-jwt.

+See [getting-started.md](./docs/getting-started.md) for project setup/configuration.